Joseph Vendryes

 Joseph Vendryes or Vendryès (/fr/; 13 January 1875 – 30 January 1960) was a French Celticist.
 After studying with Antoine Meillet, he was chairman of Celtic languages and literature at the École Pratique des Hautes Études.
 He founded the journal Études Celtiques.
 He was a member of the Académie des Inscriptions et Belles-Lettres and a consultant with the International Auxiliary Language Association, which standardized and presented Interlingua.

-He studied the phenomenon of syntactic dislocation.